MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 >[!NOTE]
 >Currently, you can only browse for OneDrive for Business files of the authenticated user inside of Power Query Online for PowerApps.

+>[!WARNING]
+> This feature requires your browser to allow third party cookies.
+If your browser has blocked third party cookies, the **Browse** dialog will appear but it'll be completely blank with no option to close the dialog.

 Power Query provides a **Browse OneDrive** button next to the **File path or URL** text box when you create a dataflow in PowerApps using any of these connectors: